Los Angeles, California Auto Insurance [Providers + Coverage]

 As we have shown in our breakdown of what LA drivers are paying for insurance, where you live can play a significant role in determining your insurance rates.
 For example, drivers in some rural areas have higher rates because of the increased likelihood of hitting deer in their community.

 While each auto insurer has its own factors and system for weighing them, the number of vehicle break-ins and incidents of insurance fraud likely top all of the lists.
-But most insurers take a broad array of indicators of neighborhood health into account.
+But most Los Angeles auto insurance companies take a broad array of indicators of neighborhood health into account.
 We have collected some commonly used economic indicators for LA here.

 Los Angeles Metro Report